zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_04_en-US_AETHERION_DOCTRINE.md

 ### 4.1 Beyond Linear Travel

 The Aetherion's potential transcends linear temporal navigation.
-The deeper implications of RTM—specifically the Hierarchical Multiverse model—suggest that the ultimate function of the ship is not merely to travel through spacetime but to **transition between branches of reality**.
+The deeper implications of RTM, specifically the Hierarchical Multiverse model, suggest that the ultimate function of the ship is not merely to travel through spacetime but to **transition between branches of reality**.

 ### 4.2 The Mechanism